simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 HOWTO Customize Settings for SSH
 ================================

-By default, SIMP will include the ``simp-ssh`` module ``ssh`` class under all deployment scenarios.
-To exclude the SIMP ``ssh`` class, refer to :ref:`Disable SSH Managment <disable_ssh>`.
-To include specify the class for inclusion, add the following to :term:`Hiera`:
+By default, SIMP will include the ``ssh`` class from the ``simp-ssh`` module under most of the :ref:`SIMP scenarios <simp scenarios>`.
+If it is absent from the scenario you have selected, add the following to :term:`Hiera` to include the class:

 .. code-block:: yaml

    simp::classes:
      - 'ssh'

+To exclude the SIMP ``ssh`` class so that you can manage SSH configuration by other means, refer to :ref:`Disable SSH Management <disable_ssh_management>`.

 The SIMP ``ssh`` class is configured to automatically include the ``ssh::server`` and ``ssh::client`` classes.
-These classes manage the SSH daemon settings for incoming connections and the SSH client settings for outgoing connections respectively, and are configured with reasonable defaults for the OS and environment.
-To override this and **disable management** of one or both of these classes and manage them through some other mechanism, add the following to Hiera:
+These classes, in turn, manage the SSH daemon settings for incoming connections and the SSH client settings for outgoing connections, respectively.
+They configure SSH with reasonable defaults for the OS and environment.

+If you want to disable SIMP management of either the SSH server or client settings, you can do so through Hiera.
+For example, to disable SIMP management of both:

 .. code-block:: yaml